Systems · People · AI Integration · Toronto, ON

 IndustryThe invisible costSource

-LogisticsA publicly traded corporation worth over $100 billion running a million dollar Oracle system had a six-month surgical kit backlog.
-A coordinate grid fixed in one day cleared it in five.
-The Oracle system could not tell you where anything was.
-A spreadsheet could.Myths case study
+LogisticsA publicly traded corporation worth over $100 billion running a million-dollar Oracle system had a six-month surgical kit backlog.
+A coded coordinate grid, designed and built in one day, cleared it in five.
+The Oracle system knew the parts existed.
+It could not tell anyone where they were.Myths case study

 iii.Case studies